eddyystop/feathers-an-introduction/step-by-step/basic-feathers/socket-client.md

 | Point the browser at: `//localhost:3030/socketio.html`

-## Change the server to support either Feathers client REST **or** websocket calls
+## Change the server to support clients using either Feathers REST **or** websocket calls

-Change the server code so it allows either REST **or** websocket calls from the Feathers client.
+Add 2 lines to the server code so it supports either REST **or** websocket calls from the Feathers client.

 ```html
 const rest = require('feathers-rest');